zain610/book_review/README.md

 User can do the following:
 1. Register, Login, Logout of the website.
-2. Search for books based on title, auhtor, isbn
+2. Search for books based on title, author, isbn
-3. Selected book can be reviewed read other people's reviews
+3. Select a book, read and write reviews for the book! 📖

 PS.
 One review per user allowed.